mattyoung101/omicron/documentation/docs/omicam.md

 These rays are then dewarped to counter the distortion of the 360 degree mirror.
 The equation to do so is determined by measuring the pixels between points along evenly spaced tape placed on the real field, via Omicontrol.
 Using regression software such as Excel or Desmos, an equation can then be calculated to map pixel distances to real distances.
-Below we demonstrate the result of dewarping an entire image (using the output of the OpenMV H7), which we deemed too inefficient to run in realtime.
-In our case, we simply apply the dewarp function to each ray length instead.
+In our case, we simply apply the dewarp function to each ray length instead, leaving us with each ray essentially in field coordinates (or field lengths) rather than camera coordinates.

 This dewarping equation is also used by the vision pipeline to determine the distance to the ball and goals in centimetres.

 ![Dewarped](images/dewarped.png)
-_Figure 2: example of frame dewarping from the old, low reolution OpenMV H7_
+_Figure 2: example of applying the dewarp function to an entire image, on the low resolution OpenMV H7._

 The second phase of the camera normalisation is to rotate the rays relative to the robot's heading, using a rotation matrix.
 The robot's heading value, which is relative to when it was powered on, is transmitted by the ESP32, again using Protocol Buffers.
 For information about how this value is calculated using the IMU, see the ESP32 and movement code page.

-**TODO: explanation on why this is done**

 #### Position optimisation
 The main part of our solution is the Subplex local derivative-free non-linear optimiser[^3], re-implemented as